Skip advert

 Sat-nav, stereo and infotainment

-The entry-level Visia trim includes just a very basic audio set-up, including a four-speaker DAB radio, no touchscreen, and one front and one rear USB point.
-We expect most people will move up to the Acenta Premium specification as it adds an eight-inch touchscreen, plus wireless Apple CarPlay, wired Android Auto and two extra speakers.
-If you go for N-Connecta trim and above you're rewarded with a 12.3-inch infotainment touchscreen like the one fitted to our test car, while top-of-the-range models add a 10.8-inch head-up display.
+With the demise of the Visia trim every version of X-Trail comes with some form of touchscreen infotainment system.
+In Acenta Premium specification, there’s an eight-inch touchscreen, plus wireless Apple CarPlay, wired Android Auto, and a six-speaker audio systems.
+If you go for N-Connecta trim and above, you're rewarded with a 12.3-inch infotainment touchscreen (like the one fitted to the car pictured), while top-of-the-range models add a 10.8-inch head-up display.

 Nissan has made some big steps with its infotainment systems in recent years, and while it’s not class-leading in any one area, the X-Trail's infotainment set-up is fairly solid across the board.
 We found the 12.3-inch screen in our test car was sharp and responded quickly when we tapped it.
 The menus are cleanly laid out, with a home display that shows three main widgets, and the navigation system is the largest of the trio.